laravel/docs/process.md

 <a name="command"></a>
 ### Command

-When running processes, you may pass an string or an array of strings as the first argument to the `run` method:
+When running processes, you may pass a string or an array of strings as the first argument to the `run` method:

     Process::run('ls -la');
     Process::run(['ls', '-la', storage_path('images')]);